salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 9. [Robotics] If the robot has 4 differential wheels, what type of chassis is it?

+I don't fully understand the question.
+It would be a 4WD chassis.

 10. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y` for?

 Autoremove will allow us to remove files that were needed for installation but that we no longer need them, while clean clears out cache from retrieved packages.
 The -y option is just for auto-answering any prompted questions that may appear when we run the commands.